-Article 9 (2) (i) - processing is necessary for reasons of public interest in the area of public health,in ensuring high standards of quality and safety of health care.
+Article 9 (2) (i) - processing is necessary for reasons of public interest in the area of public health, in ensuring high standards of quality and safety of health care.

-The Healthcare Quality Improvement Partnership which commissions the PMRT is the data controller The expectation is that all Trusts and Health Boards in England, Wales, Scotland and Northern Ireland will use the PMRT to review their perinatal deaths and the funders encourage this to happen.
+The Department of Health and Social Care which commissions the PMRT is the data controller.

+The expectation is that all Trusts and Health Boards in England, Wales, Scotland and Northern Ireland will use the PMRT to review their perinatal deaths and the funders encourage this to happen.
 An added incentive was introduced in England as part of the NHS Resolution Clinical Negligence Scheme for Trusts (CNST) Maternity Incentives Scheme (MIS).
 The scheme incorporates 10 actions to support maternity safety that Trusts are expected to comply with to avoid a financial penalty.
-The first safety action for year one (2018) to the current year four of the scheme (2021-2022) (relaunched May 2022) inclusive involves use of the PMRT to review all eligible perinatal deaths [9].
+The first safety action involves use of the PMRT to review all eligible perinatal deaths [9].